Did you know that your blood pressure can be a good indicator of your heart health?

 Blood pressure is given as two numbers.
 You've probably heard your health care provider say something like "130 over 80."
 So what do these numbers mean?

-Even if your blood pressure is only slightly elevated, you need to take it seriously.
+Even if your blood pressure is only slightly high, you need to take it seriously.
 Blood pressure measures that are close to the cutoff for having hypertension can serve as a red flag that it's time to step up efforts to prevent high blood pressure.